craigthackerx/azure-challenge/README.md

 I would suggest using Azure DevOps or GitHub Actions, but again, this is open to interpretation for the engineer to provide a sufficient solution.

-**It is highly recomended you consider your branching and GitOps strategy, it is inadvisable to allow anything to run except a CI on a push to main, consider a merge strategy**
+**It is highly recommended you consider your branching and GitOps strategy, it is inadvisable to allow anything to run except a CI on a push to main, consider a merge strategy**

 Please consider least privilege and proper security controls when setting this up.
 Ensure sufficient documentation is available on your steps.